 If you are unhappy with your current programme of study, you should talk to your supervisor and discuss the options available to you.
 One option is to transfer to a different programme of study within the University.
 It is possible to request a transfer at any time.

 Before you apply to transfer to another programme of study it is essential that you get advice and understand all the implications.
-You shoudl talk with your supervisor in the firts instance, and may also find it helpful to talk with a Student Adviser about the financial implications of transferrring.
-Information about the Student Advisers, including their contact details, can be found at: https://www.york.ac.uk/students/support/student-hub/ .
+You should talk with your supervisor in the first instance, and may also find it helpful to talk with a Student Adviser about the financial implications of transferring.

 You will need academic advice as the change may affect the modules you take.
 You will need to accumulate sufficient credits to obtain an award (360 for a three-year degree, 480 for a four-year degree and 600 for a five-year degree).